Chinese black Friday is happening right now! Are you taking the right steps?

-Last year, Singles’ Day hit a record breaking $25.4 billion in sales in 24-hours, up 39% year over year.
+Last year, Singles’ Day hit a record breaking $25.4 billion in sales in 24-hours, up 39% year on year.

 What’s crazy about this giant day of sales is that more and more businesses, influencers, and countries want to take part in it.